kimuell-james/brewtiful-horizons/README.txt

 2. Interacting with the Table:
    - Hover over the items to see a highlighted effect.
-   - Click on an item to view more details.

 Responsiveness Considerations

 This project is designed to be responsive to different screen sizes.
 Here are some key points to consider: